Bradfield/algos/analysis/performance-of-python-types.md

 will use as we implement other data structures in the remainder of the book.
-In this section we will try to give you some intuitive understanding of why the performance is what it is, but you will not fully appreciate why this is the case until later chapters where we dive into the details of how lists and dictionaries may be implemented.
+In this section we will try to give you some intuitive understanding of why the performance is what it is, but you will not fully appreciate why this is the case until later sections where we dive into the details of how lists and dictionaries may be implemented.

 Lists